supersoaker/timer/README.md

 A minimalistic desktop timer for Mac, Windows and Linux.
 You can easily set intervals or normal timers as a reminder.

-This project is build uo the [Electron Boilerplate](https://github.com/szwacz/electron-boilerplate), uses the [FlipClock](https://github.com/objectivehtml/FlipClock) and is build on [Materialize](https://github.com/Dogfalo/materialize).
+This project is build up on the [Electron Boilerplate](https://github.com/szwacz/electron-boilerplate), usesupdated  [FlipClock](https://github.com/objectivehtml/FlipClock) and [Materialize](https://github.com/Dogfalo/materialize).

 # Quick start
 The only development dependency of this project is [Node.js](https://nodejs.org).
 So just make sure you have it installed.